aspnet/MicrosoftConfigurationBuilders/docs/KeyValueConfigBuilders.md

 ## Config Builders In This Project
+> **Note**
-*Note about following codeboxes: Parameters inside `[]`s are optional.
+> Parameters inside `[]`s are optional.
 Parameters grouped in `()`s are mutually exclusive.
 Parameters beginning with `@` allow appSettings substitution.
 The first line of parameters are common to all builders and optional.
 Their meaning and use are [documented above](#introduction-to-keyvalue-config-builders) and they are grouped on one line for brevity.
 Whenever a builder has a different default value for a given parameter, the differing default is also listed.

 ### EnvironmentConfigBuilder
 ```xml